Home Health Services |

 - Services performed by providers who are not certified by Medicare

-Your ALS clinic neurologist will recommend a home health agency that is certified by Medicare and has experience working with ALS patients.
+Your ALS clinic neurologist or medical team will send the orders to a home health agency that is certified by Medicare and has experience working with ALS patients.
 If you do not attend an ALS clinic, your primary care physician can refer you to their preferred home health agency.